-One key factor to consider is that tour leaders or companies who are based in the country or close to the tour’s location will offer better value as their own costs will be cheaper – they won’t need to fly in themselves.
+One key factor to consider is that tour leaders or companies who are based in the country or close to the tour’s location will offer better value as their own costs will be cheaper – they won’t need to fly themselves.
 Secondly is there a middle operator who you are going through.
 That will offer some reassurance but will keep the costs higher.
 Smaller bespoke operators offer better value but they don’t have the big company name to perhaps reassure you.

 Group size – how big is too big

 We only run photography tours for up to 6 people so I can’t envisage how a larger group would work.
-Logistically any size can work for a trip but for photography there’s often only limited space at some locations to photograph.
+Logistically any size can work for a trip but for photography, there’s often only limited space at some locations to photograph.
 For a landscape tour with two tutors, a large group could work very well.

-For photographing people in their homes it’s a different matter.
+Photographing people in their homes it’s a different matter.
 Firstly space becomes a premium and no one should underestimate how other photographers mark someone else’s photo with their back or profile.
 So small groups are essential if this is the kind of tour you are planning to go on.
-Also how large is the vehicle and is there enough comfort for the size of group advertised for the tour.
+Also how large is the vehicle and is there enough comfort for the size of the group advertised for the tour.

 Accommodation – will I get some sleep?

 The tour should state the standard of hotels and whether rooms are en-suite or twin.
 It makes a difference at the end of the day to have your own space and sharing may be reflected in the price.
-Ideally individual hotels will be listed on the itinerary so you can check on them.
+Ideally, individual hotels will be listed on the itinerary so you can check on them.